Moving From Financial Goals to Financial Plans

 The exact timeframe and frequency of your reviews should strike a balance between being too far apart to adequately adjust and occurring so often as to be a burden.

-For financial goals, you should formally review your progress at least once a year to make sufficient adjustments to meet long-term goals.
+For financial goals, you should formally review your progress at least once a year to make sufficient adjustments.
 That said, reviewing your action plan more frequently than quarterly is most likely unnecessary and unproductive.

 Naturally, consider adjustments when any major change crops up, but don’t drive yourself crazy switching investments like mad.
 People who chase returns by frequently switching investments often end up with a lower performance than those who hold quality investments for longer periods.